 I’m sure many HR staff have heard all the above countless times before!
 Yet in some cases, it still feels as though the staff who bring diversity are not able to flourish.
 In some cases, they may actively be denied the opportunity to do so because what they suggest is “Not part of their job”.
 Enter the Adventurer’s Perspective:

-So what is an “adventurer’s perspective” on Diversity & Inclusion?
+So what is an “adventurer’s perspective” on Diversity, Inclusion & belonging?

 At the beginning of a campaign, a group of people sit around at the table to discuss the needs of the team within the context of the framework established by the ‘Dungeon Master’.
 In this example, you can liken the Dungeon Master to the CEO, MD or the board – whoever in your business is behind the vision.
 The players around the table, ready with their dice and pencils to create the characters to tackle this adventure are looking to assemble the right people with the right skills to get the job done.
 They are the management and HR team.

 There’s a concept here that bears mentioning, that of a “Group template”.
 It determines how your characters will work together as a team without descending into chaos and argument – essentially the company values.
 A good, cohesive party is built from people who conform to that template, whilst also bringing a variety of skills to the table.
 The most common thing I hear at my gaming tables during this process is “What’s everyone else playing?”

 This question forms the crux of the Adventurer’s Perspective.
 This simple question arises from two main aims:

 - The desire not to step on anyone’s toes and detract from their individual contribution

 - The realisation that you cannot face the challenges of the adventures ahead through one style of play alone.

 Your traditional Dungeons & Dragons party consists of four adventurers who fall into the following categories:

 The Fighter – strong, brave and carries a big stick with which to face the challenges and monsters head-on in combat.